I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 TYPES or SHAPES OF TREES:

-UPRIGHT: needs little pruning but not much shade in the early morning or late afternoon as the canopy is higher up...
+UPRIGHT: needs little pruning but does not provide much shade in the early morning or late afternoon as the canopy is higher up...

 SPREADING: or rounded, oval.
-Lots of shade; a drooping canopy and needs regular pruning.
-When it grows to full height, will need a professional to prune.
+Gives more shade; a drooping canopy needs regular pruning.
+When it grows to full height, it will need professional pruning.

 And for this glorious tree?